Roger Bootle

 Economist & Finance Speaker

-He has a long and distinguished record of successful forecasting of significant events and market movements and is hence in demand for many speaking events.
+He has a long and distinguished record of successful forecasting of major events and market movements, often in contrast to the prevailing orthodoxy of the time, including:

 SPEAKING TOPICS